-The practice is rated as requires improvement for providing effective services.
+The practice is rated as good for providing effective services.

-- Data from the Quality and Outcomes Framework (QOF) showed some outcomes for patients with diabetes and mental health conditions were lower than the national average and the practice had not produced an action plan to identify ways to improve. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs.
+- Data from the Quality and Outcomes Framework (QOF) showed some outcomes for patients with diabetes and mental health conditions were lower than the national average.
+The practice had produced an action plan to address this and some improvement had been noted. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff.

+Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs.